move-language/move/CONTRIBUTING.md

 title: Contributing to Move
 ---

-To contribute to the Diem Core implementation, first start with the proper development copy.
+To contribute to the Move implementation, first start with the proper development copy.

 To get the development installation with all the necessary dependencies for